HCJ 1252/19 Mustafa Ibrahim Mustafa Ghanam et al. v. Commander of the IDF Forces in the West Bank et al.

 Following the invasion of their agricultural land, located near the outpost of Havat Gilad, four landowners from the villages of Tell, Immatin, and Far’ata filed complaints with the police (three complaints were filed in 2009 and one in 2013).
 All the investigative files were subsequently closed without anyone brought to justice.
 According to the police, the files were closed due to a failure to obtain an opinion regarding the status of the land in which the invasion took place.
 Yet, over the years, the Civil Administration had refrained from providing these opinions, while the police refused to investigate the incidents in the absence of an opinion.
 In addition to closing the files, the police determined that the petitioners must obtain such an opinion themselves (that law enforcement authorities could not obtain).

 In other words: settlers invaded the petitioners’ land without any document or written evidence linking them to the land.
-The landowners then filed a complaint with the police in which they presented their ownership documents (which are accepted as evidence of ownership of unauthorized land, such as property tax drafts), yet these did not suffice for the law enforcement authorities, who requested to wait for an opinion from the Civil Administration.
+The landowners then filed a complaint with the police in which they presented their ownership documents (which are accepted as evidence of ownership of unregistered land, such as property tax drafts), yet these did not suffice for the law enforcement authorities, who requested to wait for an opinion from the Civil Administration.
 When the Israel Police understood that they were not capable of obtaining the opinion after ten years had already passed, they closed the investigative files and decided to deflect responsibility onto the petitioners.
 Needless to say, no one demanded that the invaders prove their right to the land they invaded.

 Over the long period of time since the complaints were filed (as noted, most of them in 2009), law enforcement officials neglected their obligation to investigate legal violations and prosecute those responsible, enabling the invaders to continue to do as they please on the land.
 Ultimately, after having held the files for nearly a decade, they decided to close the complaints.
 Following the closure of the files, the landowners, assisted by Yesh Din, filed appeals against their closure.
 The appeals were rejected by the State Attorney’s Office.